mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

 ```
 ### 2. VPC (Virtual Private Cloud)**
 1. Create a new file called `1-VPC.tf` in your project directory.
-2. Copy and paste the following code into the file:
+2. Copy and paste the VPC code from the forked "class5" repository.<br>
+3. Since we will be selecting N. Virginia as our region, our CIDR will reflect such.
+4. Ensure your CIDR range is: 10.36.0.0/16 (you may select another cidr range jsut make sure it does not overlap with your first region)
+5. *Note: We chose to go with an S3 endpoint as our extra item (please ensure th at it is associated with the vpc as well)
+6. Add your desired tags.<br>
+7. "SAVE" (Ctrl-S) your file!<br>
 ```
 resource "aws_vpc" "app1" {
-  cidr_block           = "10.32.0.0/16"
+  cidr_block           = "10.36.0.0/16"
   enable_dns_support   = true  # Enable DNS support
   enable_dns_hostnames = true  # Enable DNS hostnames